 One of the simplest ways to go about qualitative research is to conduct interviews with several existing customers and prospects.
-The questions should be prepared in advance and designed in such a way that they reveal the respondent’s personality traits, buying preferences, interests, and motivations.
+The questions should be prepared in advance and designed in such a way that they reveal the respondent’s:

-If you truly listen to these interviews, you will discover a wealth of information that can be used to successfully market and sell to your potential customers.
+If you truly listen to these interviews, you will discover a wealth of information that you can use to successfully market and sell to your potential customers.

 Step one helps you put together this information to discover your target customers’ demographics, motivations, interests, and behaviors.